 This one was kind of a repeat of a Lego challenge I came up with last year.
-That time we made a huge obstacle course for our cars, and it was a lot of fun.
+Last time we made a huge obstacle course for our cars, and it was a lot of fun.
 This one was really similar, in that kids had to make a car, but they also had to build a section of a road.
 They could build it however they wanted, it just had to have a start and a finish.
 At the end of the hour, we put all of them together and raced on it!

 Putting them altogether in the end was kind of the trickiest part.
 I would recommend not doing that right at the last minute, since I had some kids make some modifications to their road sections to make the track smoother.